 The assessment level target for all Residential areas in King County, including this area, is 0.90.
 The International Association of Assessing Officers recommends a range of 0.90 to 1.10.
 Due to rounding or other statistical influences the median for a particular area may be slightly above or below this target.
-The median assessment level for this area is 0.901.
+The median assessment level for this area is 0.826.

-Application of these recommended values for the 2020 assessment year (taxes payable in 2021) results in an average total change from the 2019 assessments of -3.5%.
-This decrease is due partly to market changes over time and the previous assessment levels.
+Application of these recommended values for the 2020 assessment year (taxes payable in 2021) results in an average total change from the 2019 assessments of +0.0%.
+This lack change is due partly to market changes over time and the previous assessment levels.
+It is mostly attributable to the lack of sales data available in the area.